 - Login page

 - 404 page

 Custom landing pages are pages you create in Builder Theme Studio that are independent of your Shopify theme pages (e.g. collection pages, product pages, etc.).
 These pages can be added to any theme.
 Common use cases are About Us Pages, Promotion Pages, Landing Pages, and Contact Pages.

 To add and edit custom pages in Builder Theme Studio, navigate to the bottom of the Studio side bar.
 Here you can create a new landing page or view your existing ones.

 As you're working in Builder, you can preview drafts or live pages.

 If the page or version hasn't been published, you can select View current draft.
 If you have published the page, you also have the option of View live page.
 Both of these options will allow you to preview the page and interact with its elements in the same way as your users.

 The pages listed under Theme Pages in your left hand nav are theme specific.
 If you delete a theme in Shopify, all content or pages within that theme will be deleted as well.
-Custom pages, which can be found at the bottom of the left hand nav, are not theme specific and can be made available across any theme.
+Landing pages, which can be found at the bottom of the left hand nav, are not theme specific and can be made available across any theme.

 If you update your base theme, any templates or content using h1, h2, etc tags will update to match the new themes styles for those tags.

 You can make several templates with different styled headings using the styles tab in Builder and save them as templates whenever you want.